 But PPAs and the subsidy-free financing of photovoltaics projects are also on the rise in less sunny European countries such as Germany and Denmark.
 In Brandenburg, a major utility (EnBW) implemented a 187-megawatt (MW) solar park without funding through the German Renewable Energy Sources Act (EEG).
 Two additional free-standing photovoltaic installations, each with a capacity of 150 MW, are now also set to be built without subsidies in Brandenburg.
 EnBW will market the solar power from the subsidy-free solar parks itself, whether through PPAs, the energy exchange or as part of its own sales portfolio.

 The largest project to date involving subsidy-free photovoltaics is soon set to commence in Denmark.
 Four solar parks with a total capacity of 415 MW are planned.
 Long-term purchase agreements will be used to ensure that the expected annual yield of up to 414 million kilowatt hours of solar power is delivered to consumers and companies.

 Commercial demand for climate-friendly renewable energy will certainly continue to grow.
 280 companies, including many based in Europe, have now joined the RE100 initiative led by the Climate Group in partnership with CDP and have agreed to transition to 100 percent renewable electricity.
 Among them are companies such as Allianz, BMW, Continental, Deutsche Telekom, Facebook, Google, Microsoft and Zalando.

-Learn more about the latest trends in PPAs and new business models for subsidy-free photovoltaics at the upcoming Intersolar Europe, from July 21–23, 2021 at Messe München.
+Learn more about the latest trends in PPAs and new business models for subsidy-free photovoltaics at the upcoming Intersolar Europe Restart 2021, from October 6–8 at Messe München.